awslabs/multi-model-server/docs/mms_on_fargate.md

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/cpu+and+ram.png)

-2. Now it is time to configure the actual container that the task should be executing.
+4. Now it is time to configure the actual container that the task should be executing.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/container+step+1.png)

-3. The next task is to specify the port mapping.
-We need to expose container port 8080.
+5. The next task is to specify the port mapping.
+You need to expose container port 8080.
 This is the port that the MMS application inside the container is listening on.
 If needed it can be configured via the config [here](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf#L40).

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/port+8080.png)

-Next, we configure the health-checks.
+Next, you will have to configure the health-checks.
 MMS has a pre-configured endpoint `/ping` that can be used for health checks.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/container+health+checks.png)

-After configuring the health-checks, we go onto configuring the environment, with the entry point that we have discussed earlier:
+After configuring the health-checks, you can go onto configuring the environment, with the entry point that we have discussed earlier:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/entrypoint.png)

 Everything else can be left as default.
-So feel free to click `Add` to create your very first ECS Fargate-task.
+So feel free to click `Create` to create your very first ECS Fargate-task.
 If everything is ok, you should now be able to see your task in the list of task definitions.

-Finally, you have a task that you can be run.
-In ECS, Services are created to run Tasks.
-A service is in charge of running multiple tasks and making sure the that required number of tasks are always running, restarting un-health tasks, adding more tasks when needed.
+In ECS, `Services` are created to run Tasks.
+A service is in charge of running multiple tasks and making sure the that required number of tasks are always running, restarting un-healthy tasks, adding more tasks when needed.

- If the service is going to be accessible from the Internet, we first need to configure a load-balancer that will  be in charge of serving the traffic from the Internet and redirecting it to these newly created tasks.
+ To have your `inference service` accessible over the Internet, you would need to configure a load-balancer (LB).
+This LB will  be in charge of serving the traffic from the Internet and redirecting it to these newly created tasks.
  Let's create an Application Load Balancer now: